Code-Institute-Submissions/diogo-pessoa-YourForceGym/TESTING.md

     7.1 **Test** open about page in differen screen-sizes

     7.2 **Fix** Refactoring of the classes section removing the h5 element from class `col` and improving responsiviness

+8. Header Section heading elements overlowing on Iphone 5 responsiveness check

+    8.1 **Fix** reviewed content and elements, adjust to fit well on all screen sizes